topfreegames/pitaya-admin/README.md

   `address=[pitaya server address]`

+  You also need to add origins to `request.whitelist` configuration.
+When upgrading the connection, pitaya admin will only accept requests incoming from hosts specified in the whitelist.

 - **Data Params**

   After the websocket connection is set, pitaya admin will listen to requests in the following structure: